Think about what it means to you to live a good life.

 To help in making your decision, you might consider things like…

 I’m going to assume here that you’ve already done what’s needed to pare down your list to what’s truly essential.
 If not, you’ll probably appreciate my worksheet, Five Steps to Eliminating Overwhelm.
-(Click the link to get it for free when you join my email list.)
+(Subscribe below and get it for free when you join my email list.)

 However, so often, the root of the problem with this kind of overwhelm and paralysis is that we’re procrastinating on prioritizing.
 Stop to get clear on that, and you’ll be able to start moving again.